kevqiu/BasementBot/README.md

     • -c <string> : puts <string> between each character
   Example:
-    !emoji -a -s :thinking: can the mods ban us all !help
+    !emoji -a -s :thinking: can the mods ban us all !purge <number>
+  Delete messages up to the requested number
+  Default value: 1
+  Limit: 5
+!avatar
+  Replies with your avatar
+!help
   Displays help text (this thing)
 ```